astropy/astropy/docs/development/releasing.rst

     cherry-pick command and how it works with merge commits.

 If not cherry-picking a merge commit there are still other options for dealing with multiple commits.
-The simplest, though potentially tedious, is to simply run the cherry-pick command once for each commit in the correct order.
+The simplest, though potentially tedious, is to run the cherry-pick command once for each commit in the correct order.
 However, as of Git 1.7.2 it is possible to merge a range of commits like so::